Tom Emmer: Pharmacy conscience clause

 Emmer has supported "conscience clause" legislation that would allow pharmacists to refuse to dispense contraception on the basis of "ethical, moral or legal grounds as long as the pharmacist notifies their employer in advance and the employer can ensure a patient has timely access to the drug or device".

 Same-sex marriage

-Emmer supported a state constitutional amendment banning civil recognition of same-sex marriage or its legal equivalent, stating, "I believe marriage is the union between one man and one woman."
-In March 2007, Emmer introduced HF 1847, an amendment to the Minnesota Constitution "recognizing as marriage or its legal equivalent only a union between one man and one woman."
+Emmer supported a state constitutional amendment banning civil recognition of same-sex marriage or its legal equivalent, saying, "I believe marriage is the union between one man and one woman."
+In 2007, he introduced HF 1847, an amendment to the Minnesota Constitution "recognizing as marriage or its legal equivalent only a union between one man and one woman."
 Voters later rejected 2012 Minnesota Amendment 1.

-Emmer was among 47 Republican Representatives who voted in favor of the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.
+Emmer was among 47 Republican representatives who voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.

 Nullification

 In 2010 Emmer sponsored an amendment to the Minnesota Constitution that would allow the state to nullify federal laws.